jasonpanelli/csmith/README.md

 Csmith outputs C programs free of undefined behaviors (believe us, that's not trivial), and the statistics of each generated program.

+## About HLSCsmith

+This version of Csmith has been extended to produce random programs that are compatible with the Intel HLS Compiler and optionally contain HLS-specific compiler directives.

 ## Install Csmith

 You can install Csmith from tarballs downloaded from [here (coming soon)](doc/releases.md),